-Work published in predatory journals is just wasted
+Work published in a predatory journal is just wasted

 I am afraid that there is little that can be done after the work has been published.
 When an article is accepted for publication, the author transfers the copyright to the journal publisher.
 Publishing the same content in a different venue would be a violation of the publisher’s copyright and could lead to legal action being taken.
-Besides, it is a standard requirement for all reputable journals that the work submitted to them has not been previously published.
-I understand that it must be very frustrating when a solid piece of research is lost amid the clutter typically found in fly-by-night journals, but there is very little that can be done.
+Besides, all reputable journals will insist that any work you submitted to them has not been published anywhere previously.
+I understand that it must be very frustrating when a solid piece of research is lost amid the clutter typically found in fly-by-night journals.
+Unfortunately though, once this mistake has been made, there is very little that can be done about it.

 I hope that you did not reach this page because you’ve already published in a predatory journal.
 If that is the case, I wish I could offer you more consolation than this post did, but you need to remember that this is not the end of your career and you will do much better next time!
 To help you with that, in the next section, I have added a list of six ways to spot bogus journals.

 It’s generally not hard to spot predatory publishers.
 For example, journals that email you out of the blue inviting your contributions are almost always predatory.
 Real journals just don’t beg for papers.
 The invitation will most likely resemble the style and grammar of Nigerian 419 scam emails rather than the norms of academic communication.
 And if the promises they make (e.g., super-fast peer review) sound too good to be true, that’s probably because they are not.